alphagov/govuk-developer-docs/source/manual/alerts/mongod-replication-lag.html.md

 lagging node to resync with the primary node and restart its own replication.

--   If restarting doesn't solve the problem force a resync with fabric:
+-   If restarting doesn't solve the problem force a resync with Fabric:

         fab <environment> -H mongo-?.backend mongo.force_resync